-Blaise Grubbs, Contracts & Data Center/Office Manager Ms. Grubbs served as a project manager for the City of Blountstown, Town of Yankeetown, Hernando County Hurricanes Hermine and Irma, Pasco County, 2007 Tropical Storm Debbie Flooding, Town of Lady Lake tornado recovery effort, and for multiple jurisdictions, in 2004 managed Pasco county Hurricane Jeanne & Rita with revenue of over \$3,000,000.00.
-Ms. Grubbs ensures that all subcontractors are pre-qualified, including background checks, ensuring appropriate insurance coverage is in place, executing subcontract agreements.
+Blaise Grubbs, Contracts/Office Manager Ms. Grubbs served as a project manager for the City of Blountstown, Town of Yankeetown, Hernando County Hurricanes Hermine and Irma, Pasco County, 2007 Tropical Storm Debbie Flooding, Town of Lady Lake tornado recovery effort, and for multiple jurisdictions, in 2004 managed Pasco County Hurricane Jeanne & Rita with revenue of over \$3,000,000.00.
+Ms. Grubbs ensures that all subcontractors are prequalified, including background checks, ensuring appropriate insurance coverage is in place, executing subcontract agreements.
 She issues proper pay rate documentation following field negations and communicating pertinent information to the data center from field operations and other subcontractor management functions.
-When GES is in a non-response mode, Ms. Grubbs reviews all pre-event contracts and performs the annual training for the municipalities to keep everyone up to date on the FEMA eligibility requirements' daily changes.
+When GES is in a non-response mode, Ms. Grubbs assists with proposal development and asset management of GES in-house day-to-day operations.
+Ms. Grubbs reviews all pre-event contracts and performs the annual training for the municipalities to keep everyone up to date on the FEMA eligibility requirements' daily changes.